 You could start saving money TODAY if you cut the excess fat.
 So go back through your numbers and see what needs to change.
 First thing to get the axe: entertainment.
 Could you be eating out less often?
 Can you make your own lunch for work?
 Do you absolutely need the super deluxe everything-and-a-bag-of-chips cable package?
 It’s amazing how fast you can adapt to life without certain luxuries.

 Other ways of cutting back on expenses includes reviewing your existing plans.
 Call your phone company and see if they can put you on a better plan.
 Shop around for a better mortgage rate.
 Check if you can bundle existing services for a cheaper rate.
+For those who absolutely cannot live without watching TV, check out this guide that lists out 11 clever ways to watch TV for free.
 If you’re a small business owner, see if your internet provider has a cost-effective ‘business plan’.